Pat O'Brien (actor): Warner Bros

 O'Brien's first Warner Bros. movie was Bureau of Missing Persons (1933), starring Bette Davis.
 He went to RKO for Flaming Gold (1933) and MGM for Bombshell (1933), then Warners signed O'Brien to a long-term contract.
 He would remain with the studio until 1940, when he left after a dispute over the terms of his contract renewal.

 O'Brien supported Dick Powell in College Coach (1933) and Joan Blondell in I've Got Your Number (1934).
-He was third lead to Barbra Stanwyck and Joel McCrea in Gambling Lady (1934), then was with Powell again in Twenty Million Sweethearts (1934).
+He was third lead to Barbara Stanwyck and Joel McCrea in Gambling Lady (1934), then was with Powell again in Twenty Million Sweethearts (1934).

 Here Comes the Navy (1934) was O'Brien's first film with James Cagney, also under contract to Warners.
 The two originally met in 1926 and remained friends for almost six decades.
 After O'Brien's death, Cagney referred to him as his "dearest friend."
 O'Brien played the lead, a boxer, in The Personality Kid (1934), supported Powell in Flirtation Walk (1934) and was an auctioneer in I Sell Anything (1935).